NathalieB96/myform/readme.txt

 –––––
 ## About this Repository
 This Repository contains the whole code of the project.

-Following functionalites are implemented:
+Following functionalities are implemented:
 - email validation & mailing
 - sqlite3 database

 ## Architectural Overview
-(assets/imag/my-form_software-architecture.jpg)
+(assets/img/my-form_software-architecture.jpg)

 –––––
 ## Setup Instructions